Bone to Pick with the Lead in Bone Broth StudyUpdated: May 15, 2017Green Living

 Unhappily, that beneficial broth scenario does not hold true unless people already have a healthy gut.
 It is far less likely be the case in those already suffering from digestive disorders and compromised gastrointestinal integrity.
 This is definitely the case with children afflicted with autism and other disorders, and unfortunately these are the very children being given broth as part of their gut healing.
 As already pointed out, even normal children can absorb up to 50 percent of the lead in food.
 Furthermore, as Dr. Russell Blaylock has pointed out, lead will magnify the possibility of excitotoxicity fueled by glutamic acid.

 Although the body needs glutamic acid, people who are highly sensitive to MSG may have to limit direct consumption of even glutamic acid from food.
 This is the probable reason why many GAPS practitioners have observed that people often do better if they start their healing journeys with meat broth and later move on to full-fledged broth that has also been made with skin, cartilage and bones.

 The takeaway here is that broth containing lead may not be an appropriate prescription for gut healing.
-Yes, calcium from broth may protect us from lead in the way selenium in fish protects us from the mercury as Kresser has pointed out.
-But no, I would say it is still not wise to consume high mercury fish such as tuna daily or to drink copious amounts of broth every day if that broth comes with a load of lead.
+Yes, calcium from broth may protect us from lead in the way selenium in fish protects us from the mercury.
+But no, I would say it is still not wise to consume high mercury tuna or other fish daily or to drink copious amounts of broth every day if that broth comes with a load of lead.

 All of which leads us back to our key question: Is all broth contaminated with lead because of our toxic world?
 Or was the batch stirred up by the three UK researchers unusually contaminated?